 To learn more about this event & to be notified of when the next one will occur, visit millennialmoneymeetup.com.

 I can’t believe that my Millennial Money Meetup has already hit a huge milestone — one year ago I hosted my very first event!
-It was a crazy idea I had last summer, but I really wanted a way to connect with people offline, talk with other millennials about money openly with no judgment, and to promote financial literacy throughout my generation.
+It was a crazy idea I had last summer, but I really wanted a way to connect with people offline, talk with other millennials about money openly with no judgment, and promote financial literacy throughout my generation.

 I guess it was only fitting that on this one-year anniversary I’d host the Millennial Money Meetup for the first time in my hometown of Vancouver.
 And once again, EQ Bank was there to support this event and I couldn’t be more grateful.

 I am also super grateful for the help of my husband (don’t know what I’d do without this man!), my sister Sarah Moorhouse who served as the event coordinator, and my special guest and friend Cait Flanders.

-Since Cait was the special guest, the theme of this event was on her personal finance journey, how her 2-year shopping ban changed her life and finances for the better, and she shared a little bit about her upcoming book The Year of Less.
+Since Cait was the special guest, the theme of this event was her personal finance journey, how her 2-year shopping ban changed her life and finances for the better, and she shared a little bit about her upcoming book The Year of Less.

 If you weren’t able to attend or watch the live stream on my Facebook page, check out the recording above of my interview with Cait for Millennial Money Meetup #3 in Vancouver.